wannaeattaco/final_project/README.md

 - Admin    | Update Table                                      | update_table()             | Admin    | 100%
 - Admin    | Modify Table                                      | modify_table()             | Admin    | 100%

+### Missing feature

+Evaluation of project not complete to use bcause the function is not in the same function